rpip/kmetrics/README.md

-# Platform Developer Test
+# Kubernetes Platform Metrics

-This service exposes some information on the current state of the kubenertes cluster.
+This service exposes some information on the current state of the kubernetes cluster.
 Written in Go

 ## Set up